jacobotero/jacobotero/README.md

 # 👋 Hey, I'm Jacob Otero

 📍 Based in DFW | 🎓 CS Student @ The University of Alabama
-💼 Currently a co-op at Mercedes-Benz
+💼 Currently a Co-Op at Mercedes-Benz
 🛠️ Learning to build the web, one line of code at a time

 ---